Is there a reason to use a Ovingham conveyancing solicitors firm when online alternatives are less expensive?

-No, not really.
-Your mortgage offer is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
-Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
+Unfortunately,no. The home loan offered to you contains various provisions, a common one being that solicitors must be on the Alliance & Leicester approved list. in the past, most banks had large numbers of solicitors on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your Ovingham conveyancing lawyer to apply to be on the conveyancing panel.
+Another option that might be available is for your lawyer to apply to be on the conveyancing panel for Alliance & Leicester

 I recently had an offer accepted on an apartment in Ovingham.
-My mortgage broker suggested a solicitor.
-I paid an upfront payment of £175.
-A couple of days later, the conveyancer called me to say that they were not on the Skipton conveyancing panel.
+My mortgage broker pressured me to appoint their conveyancer.
+I paid an on account payment of £200.
+Not long after, the lawyer contacted me to say that they were not on the Principality conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Principality panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

 We're new on the property ladder - had an offer accepted, yet the agent advised that the seller will only go ahead if we appoint the agent's preferred conveyancers as they need a ‘quick sale’.
 We would rather use a high street conveyancer accustomed to conveyancing in Ovingham